karanchahal/Experiments-With-Parallax/README.md

 # Experiments-With-Parallax
-Making a parallax site,fascinalted by the thing you can do with a few tweaks of css I undertook the DevTips Parallax Course and made a sweet parallax website.
+Making a parallax site,fascinated by the thing you can do with a few tweaks of css I undertook the DevTips Parallax Course and made a sweet parallax website.
 It uses all ements ound in most parallax website
 1) Fixed Background floating element